 More immediately, Root’s job is to help his side put away a beleaguered Sri Lanka side in the Royal London one-day series, which England lead 1-0 heading into Thursday’s clash at the Kia Oval.

 The tourists have lost all four matches on their white-ball trip so far and are missing a handful of key players due to fitness and disciplinary issues.
-For reigning world champions England, the plan is to get back to number one in the global rankings having slipped to fourth place in a congested table, meaning they have been less likely to be backed with free cricket picks in the betting recently.
+For reigning world champions England, the plan is to get back to number one in the global rankings having slipped to fourth place in a congested table.

 “We worked very hard to get to the top of the world and were very proud of that achievement,” Root said.

 “We want to show the rest of the world we’re there to stay and it wasn’t just for a short time, it’s something we want to do for a long period.

 “Having a block of games is a great opportunity to push that again and to remind everyone that in the 50-over format we are a very strong side.
 There is sometimes a little bit of transition and a bump in the road, but I don’t think that the quality of our team or the ability is lacking or has gone down.”

 Root top-scored with a typically measured 79 not out in the first ODI at Durham, once again asserting his quality after being overlooked for the T20 team a week earlier.

 At present he looks certain to play no part in the T20 World Cup in October and he is clear about where he stands.

 “I’ve spoken with Morgs (skipper Eoin Morgan) in the past, trying to find what do I need to do to get to get near that squad,” he explained.

 “He’s been very open and honest about that: just try and score as many runs as you can.
 They know what I can offer and there’s no point to keep going over the same conversation.”